openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 In text input problems, students enter text into a response field.
 The response can include numbers, letters, and special characters such as punctuation marks.
 Because the text that the student enters must match the instructor's specified answer exactly, including spelling and punctuation, we recommend that you specify more than one attempt for text input problems to allow for typographical errors.

 .. image:: ../../../shared/building_and_running_chapters/Images/TextInputExample.png
- :alt: Image of a text input probem
+ :alt: Image of a text input problem

 ****************************
 Create a Text Input Problem